- Frequently Asked Questions

 You must first open your account at WhiskyInvestDirect.

-Then follow the details described here to send your money.
+Then follow the details on the Fund my account page to send your money.

 You will be probably be sending a significant sum.
 What happens to your money?
 How is it kept safe?

-Generally speaking the sensible threshold for switching to CHAPS as opposed to a BACS payment is somewhere between £10,000 and £20,000, but you should choose for yourself, depending on the urgency with which you want to buy whisky.
+If your WhiskyInvestDirect account currency is set to British Pounds (£) and you bank within the UK you can send funds to Lloyds Bank via BACS or Faster Payments (usually free — typically used for smaller, non-urgent payments) or CHAPS (usually with a charge — used for larger or more urgent payments).
+Generally speaking the sensible threshold for switching to a CHAPS as opposed to a BACS payment is somewhere between £10,000 and £20,000, but you should choose for yourself, depending on the urgency with which you want to buy whisky.

-From outside the UK you can send SWIFT transfers electronically through the global SWIFT network, which has grown over 30 years to be easily the largest, most trusted and most reliable means of international bank to bank payment.
+From other countries, or if you want to send a different currency, you can send SWIFT transfers electronically through the global SWIFT network, which has grown over 30 years to be easily the largest, most trusted and most reliable means of international bank to bank payment.
 Your money's successful transfer is fully guaranteed by SWIFT's participating banks.

 Within hours you will be able to buy your whisky.